aphiria/aphiria/README.md

 ]);
 ```

+Under the hood, these class names get converted to instances of `MiddlewareBinding`.

 <h2 id="middleware-properties">Middleware Properties</h2>

 Some frameworks such as Opulence and Laravel let you bind properties to middleware.
 For example, if you have an `AuthMiddleware`, but need to bind the route that's necessary to access the route, you might want to pass in the requisite user role.
 Here's how you can do it: